MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_port_configuration_information.md

 ### -field AddressType

 Address type used between Storport and the miniport driver.
+Available starting in Windows 8.
 This can be set to the following value:

 | Value | Meaning |
 | ----- | ------- |
 | STORAGE_ADDRESS_TYPE_BTL8 | Bus, Target, and LUN (BTL) 8-bit addressing. |

+### -field ReservedUchars

+Reserved for system use (pre-Windows 8).

 ### -field SlotNumber